backdrop-contrib/protected_forms/README.md

 body or any other _textarea_  or _textfield_ type field, then the submission is rejected giving the preset error message.

-Roles can be configured to bypass the _Protected Submissions validation_.
+Roles can be configured to bypass the _Protected Forms validation_.

 The number of rejected submissions is shown on the **Reports > Status report** (`admin/reports/status`) page.